dpplweb/dppl-content/_posts/heather/0701-01-01-support-the-library.md

 author: Heather
 layout: post
 title: Support the library
-audience: ""
+audience: "potential donors "
-keywords: ""
+keywords: "support, donate, contribution "
-goals: ""
+goals: how to donate
-actions: ""
+actions: "donate "
 published: true
 ---

-If you are looking to make a contribution to your Library, we have some suggestions.
+_If you are looking to make a contribution to your Library, we have some suggestions._

 ## Make a charitable contribution.
-Contributions will go into the Des Plaines Public Library Fund to fund many valuable library resources for the people of Des Plaines to enjoy.
+Contributions will go into the Des Plaines Public Library Fund to underwrite many valuable library resources for the people of Des Plaines to enjoy.
 Just a few of special resources funded by donations at the library:

 - Atrium Sculpture